Famondir/Music-Suite/README.md

 (C4,4,C)(D4,4)(E4,4)(C4,8)(G3,8)|(A3,4,F)(B3,4,G)(C4,2,C)(F4,4,F)|(E4,4)(D4,4,G)(D4,4)(E4,1,C)|(E4,4)(F4,4)(G4,4.)(G4,8)|(F4,4)(E4,4)(D4,2,G)|(G3,4,C)(C4,4)(D4,4,G)(D4,4)|(C4,1,C)
 ```

 In curly brackets meta data is given that defines how fast a song should be played what key it is in and so on.
 Following one finds the notation of tones to play and their duration wrapped in parentheses.
-If a new accord is to play it is statet as the third element of the tuple.
+If a new accord should be played it is statet as the third element of the tuple.
 The same accord is played as long as there is no new accord noted but it starts over at the transition from one measure to the next.
 The border between measures can be noted with a `|`.

 The duration is noted as the inverse of the usually used fraction.
 Thus we note `8` instead of `1/8` or <span style="font-size:2em;">♪</span> and a dot is used to add half of the base length `4.` instead of <span style="font-size:2em;">♩</span><span style="margin-left:-1.25rem; margin-right: 0.5rem; font-size:1.5em;">.</span>.
-One could stick to the easy `F4` notation even in keys other than C major - e.g. C major where one playes `F#4` instead of `F4` - if the melody translator uses the information about the key from the curly bracket part.
+One could stick to the easy `F4` notation even in keys other than C major - e.g. G major where one playes `F#4` instead of `F4` - if the melody translator uses the information about the key from the curly bracket part.
 Thus one only has to use `#` or `b` if one playes a note outside the scale.
 This makes notation very efficient and human readable.

 The second dialect uses the MIDI numbers of tones instead, e.g. `(60,4)` instead of `(C4,4)`.
 This is the version that is used by the `melodyplayer.py`.
 The translation of one dialect into the other is easily possible.
 Currently the translation from the MIDI version to the tone version is implemented (as an example for [functional programming](#functinal-programming)).

-Thus with this DSL one can use to denote simple songs which can be simpley played.
-For a further evolved program one could implement that the tones that have to be played get colored at the right moment without playing a tone except when the musician presses the key.
+Thus this DSL can be used to denote simple songs which can be simpley played.
+For a further evolved program one could implement that the buttons that have to be pushed get colored at the right moment without playing a tone except when the musician presses the key.
 This could help to learn to play a song - even though one don't understands the DSL used on regular music sheets.

 For standard users of the software one would display the notation of a song in the classical way on a stave.
 But internally one could use this DSL - and advanced users might be faster in digitalizing a song with this DSL directly compared to dragging notes around on the stave (as I did at [MuseScore](https://musescore.org/de) some years ago).

-It should be marked that there are a lot of special notations for music sheets and integrating everything into this DSL but keeping it expressive and efficient could be pretty tricky.
+It should be marked that there are a lot of special notations for music sheets and integrating everything into this DSL while keeping it expressive and efficient could be pretty tricky.
 Maybe one could add a bunch of xml-alike notations for more advanced stuff - e.g. `<tripplet>(C4,4)(D4,4)(C4,4)</trpplet>`.
 This would be less fast to write but maybe better understandable than `(C4,4tr)(D4,4tr)(C4,4tr)` or `[tr:(C4,4,C),(C4,4,C),(C4,4,C)]`.
 Thinking all of this through would take quite a lot of time and experience.

 ### Functional Programming

 Functional programming is a programming paradigm that features:

 1. final data structures only.
 2. no state dependency.
 3. side effect free functions.